 Bargain Bin: There are many basic supplies in a survival kit that are inexpensive.
 Below you will find a list of some of these items.
 Most are less than $20 and many are less than $10.
 Take a look – do you have these items set aside for an emergency?

 12 Color Pack Bandana – Assorted Colors: This is the #1 seller in the bandana category.
-As of this writing, the price is $10.99 fir the entire dozen.
+As of this writing, the price is $11.99 for the entire dozen.
 Heck, I think that beats Wal-Mart and flea market pricing.
 I just ordered some!
 Update: I love these bandanas.
 They were definitely worth the price.

 SE Whistle 5-in-1, Compass, Lanyard, & Compass: The description says it all.
 A great deal at under $2.00 with free shipping.
 Also, check your prices.
 Sometimes this one is less money: SE 5 in 1 Survival Whistle.